 Apprenticeships are generally at Certificate III level and above in the traditional trade occupations such as builders, construction workers, plumbers, mechanics and electricians, as well as other occupations such as chefs, butchers and hairdressers.
 Apprenticeships may take three to four years to complete (however, competency based training principles must be applied).

 Traineeships are more common in industries such as retail, hospitality, business services, information technology and community services and are usually one to two years in duration, or more for higher level and management qualifications.
 Competency based training principles must be applied.

-The apprenticeship and traineeship qualifications that are approved under the NT Employment and Training Act are listed on the NT apprenticeships and traineeships database.
+The apprenticeship and traineeship qualifications that are approved under the NT Training and Skills Development Act are listed on the NT apprenticeships and traineeships database.